 Contains examples of:

 - Black Comedy: Cheery fun about a bunch of guys stripping off for the ladies, but it doesn't gloss over the fact that they hit on doing it because their livelihoods have been destroyed, and a bleak future of long-term unemployment seems most likely.
+The play version adds to this with a catchy musical number about assisting a friend's suicide.

 - Black Is Bigger in Bed: